VioletDao/CFTPInstructions/README.md

 ![Login](/img/login.png)

-**7.** After logging in successfully, the new file-manager will be loaded straight away and ready to be used..
+**7.** After logging in successfully, the new file-manager will be loaded straight away and ready to be used.

 ![New File-Manager](/img/replaceFileManagerResult.png)

+**Note:**
-Note: in case you want to revert back to use the old file-manager (i.e. *elFiner file-Manager*), just simply change the path of the *FileManager* folder to *C:\ProgramData\Enterprise Distributed Technologies\Complete FTP\FileManager* and don't forget to click *Apply Changes* button.
+In case you want to revert back to the old file-manager (i.e. *elFiner file-Manager*), just simply change the path of the *FileManager* folder to *C:\ProgramData\Enterprise Distributed Technologies\Complete FTP\FileManager* and don't forget to click *Apply Changes* button.

 ![Revert back to the old file-manager](/img/revertBackOldFileManager.png)